delishad21/financial-management-app/README.md

 # Financial Management App

-This is a personal project for collating my bank statements from multiple sources
+This is a personal project to manage my finances.
+The idea is to have a simple and easy to use app to manage my expenses and incomes.